-Policies and protocols are in place to ensure continuity of service delivery.
 The nursing progress notes are recorded and maintained.
 Monthly observations such as weight and blood pressure were completed and are up to date.
-Neurological observations are recorded following all unwitnessed falls.
-This area for improvement from the previous audit is now closed (1.2.4.3 in the 2008 standards).
+Neurological observations are recorded following unwitnessed falls however these are not recorded in accordance with UCG policy and best practice.